 Auto Translation also works in the 4me App and 4me Self Service so that end users and support specialists can all work in their preferred language.

 The languages that are supported by 4me’s Auto Translation feature are:

-The Auto Translation feature is free of charge, so there is really no reason not to switch it on.
+The Auto Translation feature is free of charge, so there is really no reason not to use it.